Real Estate Trust vs LLC (What’s The Difference?)

 2. Multiple owners vs. individual tax rates for LLC members

-4. The flexibility of future goals
+4. How much flexibility you need for future goals

 Choosing either is based on your specific goals and preferences.